openhwgroup/core-v-mcu-uvm/dv/blocks/uvma_tprescaler_b/README.md

-# acme  Block UVM Agent
+# datum  Block UVM Agent

 ## About
-This IP contains the acme  Block UVM Agent.
+This IP contains the datum  Block UVM Agent.

 ## Block Diagram